Nitish wishes speedy recovery to Lalu | Politics

-The JD(U) de facto leader also rued the fact that he now had to remain content with news about the ailing RJD supremo gathered from newspapers since his telephonic enquiries about the latters health in the recent past had triggered controversy.
+The JD(U) de facto leader also rued the fact that he nowhad to remain content with news about the ailing RJD supremogathered from newspapers since his telephonic enquiries aboutthe latters health in the recent past had triggered acontroversy.

-Recently, while admonishing his son Tejashwi Yadav for impudence on the chief minister had underscored that he has been too charitable with the 31 years old, who was also his former deputy, because he was ''mere bhai samaan dost ka beta''(the son of a friend, dear to me like a brother).
+Recently, while admonishing his son Tejashwi Yadav forimpudence the chief minister had underscored that he hasbeen too charitable with the 31 years old, who was also hisformer deputy, because he was ''mere bhai samaan dost ka beta''(the son of a friend, dear to me like a brother).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)